frenchtoast747/webgl-obj-loader/README.md

 This demo is the same thing inside of the gh-pages branch.
 Do a `git checkout gh-pages` inside of the webgl-obj-loader directory to see how the OBJ loader is used in a project.

 ## ChangeLog
+**1.0.2**
+* Add Support for separating mesh indices by materials.
+* Add calculation for tangents and bitangents
+* Add runtime OBJ library version.

 **1.0.1**
 * Add support for 3D texture coordinates.
 By default the third texture coordinate, w, is truncated.
 Support can be enabled by passing